-Additionally, you will educate mothers in your community on the importance of nutrition and dietary diversity by promoting production and consumption of nutrient rich foods.
-You will create a demonstration garden to teach mothers how to grow and consume nutritious foods at their own homes.
-You will also work with them to grow trees at their homesteads that can provide nutritious fruits and serve as fuelwood and timber.
-Also, you will encourage the use of less firewood by working with women to construct and maintain fuel-efficient cook stoves with locally-found materials.
+You will also collaborate with local partners to support mothers in your host community on nutrition and dietary diversity by promoting the production and consumption of nutrient rich foods.
+You and your counterparts will create a demonstration garden of nutritious foods and support households to plant trees that can provide nutritious fruits, firewood, and timber.
+And, to better protect Malawi’s natural resources, your counterparts and you will encourage the use of less firewood by working with women to build fuel-efficient cook stoves with locally found materials.

-This work is vitally important, but not easy.
-Malawi is one of the poorest countries in the world, and people have very few resources to work with.
-The training you receive from Peace Corps combined with your expertise, experiences, and the relationships you build in your community will aid you in being flexible and creative when approaching your work.
-Be prepared to commit yourself to two years of challenging yet highly rewarding work and take part in the important effort of creating a sustainable environment in Malawi.
+In Malawi, your work will not come without unique challenges.
+But the training you receive from Peace Corps—combined with your expertise, experiences, and the relationships you build in your community—will aid you in being flexible and creative when approaching your work.
+Be prepared to commit yourself to two years of challenging yet highly rewarding work and take part in the important effort of supporting a sustainable environment in Malawi.

 COVID-19 Volunteer Activities